 A manicure was one of the hardest things to learn at beauty school.

-It wasn’t so much about it being actually that hard to learn – it was more like a mental battle.
-It was hard to internalize that a manicure is really just that simple and easy.
-Like – can we actually charge that?
-(Okay, now that I really think of it – it could be the that a manicure just felt so easy after all the other harder things we learned and studied.
-Still, it’s pretty simple.)
+It wasn’t so much about it being actually that hard to learn, it was just hard to fathom that a manicure is really that simple and easy.
+Like – can we actually charge for that?

 - Wash your hands and use a disinfectant.
 Just to start things off fresh and clean.

 - Remove the old nail polish, if there is any.

 - Give your nails and hands a warm bath.
 I usually use a moisturizing shower gel, foam or a shower oil for the bath.
 Bathe for about 5-10 minutes.
 This helps to soften your cuticles and nails and it also feels nice and relaxing.

 + If you’re feeling extra, you can also exfoliate your hands.
 A body exfoliator will work just fine.
 Exfoliating gets rid of dead skin cells and makes your cream absorb better.

 - Push your cuticles using a cuticle pusher tool.
 Be gentle – this shouldn’t hurt.
 (If you absolutely need to, here is where you would cut your cuticles.
 But do it only if they’re really grown out or sticking out.)